ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 23. Added Actually Infernal Rapier, a more powerful and thematic replacement for the Infernal Rapier.
 24. Updated several mods.
 25. There is now a way to get access to Rolan's unique spells.
 Search the first floor of Sorcerous Sundries thoroughly!
+26. Removed Mobile, and Mobility-related feat effects, from many enemies.

 ## Listonomicon v3.2